Jashnm/nonic/README.md

 MONGODB_URI="" # Add your MongoDB databse URI NEXT_PUBLIC_BASE_URL="http://localhost:3000"
-JWT_SECRET_KEY="" # JWT secret key for auth purposes CIPHR_KEY="" # Any string which will be part of the key to encrypt your notes MY_SECRET="" # Any code/password to reset your pin.
+JWT_SECRET_KEY="" # JWT secret key for auth purposes CIPHER_KEY="" # Any string which will be part of the key to encrypt your notes MY_SECRET="" # Any code/password to reset your pin.
 Never reveal this to anyone NEXT_PUBLIC_CLOUDINARY_UPLOAD_PRESET="" # Cloudinary upload preset if want to upload local images in notes NEXT_PUBLIC_CLOUDINARY_NAME="" # Cloudinary name for the same above reason